Syed40H/Syed40H/README.md

 ###

-<p align="left">👋 Hi, I’m Syed Hadi, a 2nd-year student at Toronto Metropolitan University (TMU) with a passion for Software Engineering.<br>🎓 I’m pursuing a Computer Science degree, aiming to graduate in 2028.<br>📚 Learn more about me @https://syed40h.github.io/Portfolio/</p>
+<p align="left">👋 Hi, I’m Syed Hadi, a first-year co-op student at Toronto Metropolitan University (TMU) with a deep passion for Software Engineering.<br>🎓 I’m pursuing a Computer Science degree, aiming to graduate in 2028.<br>📚 Learn more about me @https://syed40h.github.io/Portfolio/<br>🎯 Seeking high-impact SWE Internship roles where I can grow fast and build smarter</p>

 ###